 AirTag 2 is Apple’s first AirTag hardware refresh since the 2021 original.
 According to Apple’s January 2026 newsroom, Apple announced three meaningful upgrades: the second-generation U2 chip (the same silicon Apple ships in iPhone 17 and Apple Watch Ultra 3), a speaker that is 50% louder than the first AirTag, and Apple Watch Precision Finding on Series 9 and Ultra 2 or newer.

 The new U2 radio is the noticeable daily upgrade.
-We measured an original AirTag against AirTag 2 across a 1,400 square foot apartment and the second-gen unit picked up Precision Finding direction one room earlier than the first-gen tag on every run.
-Apple does not publish an absolute Precision Finding distance in meters, only the 50% gain claim, which lines up with our timing notes.
+Apple’s second-gen U2 chip extends Precision Finding range about 50% over the original, so the arrow locks on from farther across a room.
+Apple does not publish an absolute Precision Finding distance in meters, only that 50% gain claim.
 For a full carry breakdown, see our AirTag 2 vs AirTag 1 comparison.

 The trade-off is the same one AirTag has always had: it’s iPhone-only.
 Android users can detect a stranger’s AirTag 2 through Apple’s cross-platform anti-stalking standard but can’t register, pair, or track one of their own.
 For households with mixed iPhone and Android devices, the dual-network Xiaomi Tag or a Chipolo LOOP is a better fit.
 Our best dual-network trackers roundup covers both options in depth, and the long-form AirTag review covers the daily-carry quirks.